Mud Drilling, Cuttings Disposal, and other Oil/Gas Pump Applications

-Applications: Mud Control for Drilling, Oil Sand Extraction, Oil Sumps
+Applications: Mud Control for Drilling, Oil Sand Extraction, Drill Cuttings Transport/Disposal, Oil Sumps

-The purpose of this page is to identify your application and learn more about an equipment solution to meet your needs.
+The purpose of this page is to identify your application and learn more about an equipment solution to meet your needs in the drilling industry.
 These are the most common oil and gas applications that we use our equipment for.
 We are the OEM of the tools shown.

 Application: Oil sand pumping (water required)

 Material: Quartz silica sand.
 Coarse and abrasive, in slurry form.

 Common Oil Sand Extraction Scenario: